×

 When we asked people what advice they would give someone preparing to move to Colombia, they said:

 "Before retiring in Colombia, expats should research the various options for health care and find out which insurance policies cover them for short-term and long-term care.
 Another important factor to consider is the preferred location in Colombia, as this would determine the cost of living, expat amenities and the availability of services and activities.
 It is also important to familiarise oneself with the local culture and understand the local laws and regulations that may affect expats.
-Lastly, expats should choose the right visa or residency status to ensure they are pension and tax compliant," remarked one expat living in Colombia.
+Lastly, expats should choose the right visa or residency status to ensure they are pension and tax compliant," wrote a member in Colombia.

 How do I meet people in Colombia?